Felacc/odin-foundations/landing-page/README.md

 # landing-page
-A simple non-functional landing page created for The Odin Project.
+A simple landing page made using HTML and CSS with the purpose of practicing using Flexbox.

-My intent for this project is to practice using Flexbox in CSS.
+Non-functional and non-responsive.

+Completed for The Odin Project (an open source web development curriculum).